Calendar

 The little green rectangle on the map is Midtown-Edmondson’s only facility of any kind for kids.
 Amtrak was locating their “muck bin” directly across the street, their truck routes all around it, and their construction staging area just next door.
 The ECO pressured them about moving the playground, so they’re planning to do so now - without consulting the community or the ECO about where.
 They’re just doing it.
 And they’re locating the playground not where the community wants it - at a new pre-K facility, but instead on another spot adjacent to the construction staging area.
 That’s Justice 40, Environmental Justice.
 Not.

-Talk of Community Partnerships Ring Hollow
+Talk of Community Partnerships Await Fulfillment

 From the beginning of Amtrak’s presence in West Baltimore, the ECO has sought to reach out to the federal entity and its contracted community consultants, to attempt to forge agreements, understanding, any sort of partnership with the federal entity.
 But at each turn Amtrak has listened politely, and then promptly ghosted us.
 Midtown-Edmondson is, and will be, experiencing the vast majority of all disruption from this decade-long project, yet Amtrak has sought no partnership at all with the community.
 One of our board members even signed a memorandum of understanding requiring Amtrak to seek consultation and input at certain benchmarks in the design process.
 None of that has happened though.